Jittor/JNeRF/README.md

 python tools/run_net.py --config-file ./projects/ngp/configs/ngp_base.py --task render
 ```

+### Running other models

+Instructions of how to running other models are put in the contrib folder.

 ## Performance

 Instant-ngp implemented by JNeRF achieves similar performance and speed to the paper.
 The performance comparison can be seen in the table below and training speed of JNeRF-NGP on RTX 3090 is about 133 iters/s.